Industry Insight · For Engineering Teams

 - Integration tests required for any new API endpoint

-- If test coverage drops below 80%, flag it as blocking
+- If test coverage drops below the team threshold, flag as blocking

 ## 3. Naming Conventions